Don’t we all wish there were more than 24 hours in a day?

 10. Embrace Your DND

-It’s no secret that your phone and its constant stream of notifications are a major drain on your productivity.
+It’s no secret that your phone and its constant stream of notifications drain your productivity.

-Popular communication apps like Slack have similar features, so make sure you set your preferences across communication channels.
+Popular communication apps like Slack have similar features, so set your preferences across channels.

 Set clear boundaries and expectations for when people can reach you.
 Block time off in your calendar for deep work to let people know when you’re in the zone and that you’ll get back to them when you can.
 This is important for setting expectations early when you’re reachable vs. not working.